History of the United States Senate: Diversity in the Senate

-In 1966, Edward W. Brooke of Massachusetts became the first African American popularly elected to the Senate since the Reconstruction era.
-A liberal Republican, Brooke served two terms and promoted civil rights and social reform.
+In 1966, Senator Edward W. Brooke of Massachusetts became the first African American to be popularly elected to the Senate since the Reconstruction era.
+A liberal Republican, he served two terms and focused on civil rights and social reform.
+In 1992, Senator Carol Moseley Braun of Illinois became the first African American woman elected to the Senate.
+During her single term, she emphasized education reform and gun control.